shamita-rao/Japanese-Genre-Recommender/README.md

 # Artist Genre Similarity Graph
-This project builds a graph connecting Japanese music artists based on shared genres using the Spotify API and musicbrainzngs.
+This project builds a graph connecting Japanese music artists based on shared genres and collaborations using the Spotify API and musicbrainzngs.

 Project Overview:
-Fetches artists from a seed list using the Spotify Web API.
+- Fetches artists from a seed list using the Spotify Web API.

-Collects each artist's genre tags.
+- Collects each artist's genre tags.

-Connects artists if they share at least one genre.
+- Connects artists if they share at least one genre.
+- Looks for artist collaborations and depicts them.

-Visualizes the resulting graph with NetworkX and Matplotlib.
+- Visualizes the resulting graph with NetworkX and Matplotlib.

 ## Data Sources
 - Artist/genre data: Spotify API (`artist_related_artists` and `search` endpoints)